-Companies have a legal duty to decommission platforms and pipelines in a safe and cost-efficient manner once production operations have permanently stopped at their oil and gas fields.
+Companies have a legal duty to decommission platforms and pipelines in a cost-efficient manner once production operations have permanently stopped at their oil and gas fields.

 Decommissioning work has been taking place in the North Sea since the early 1990s and in the past decade has become a mainstream activity which generates billions of pounds of spending annually.

-In addition, we work with licence holders to identify and prioritise opportunities to repurpose offshore oil and gas infrastructure for energy transition projects, such as carbon capture and storage and hydrogen.
-There is potential for a number of pipelines in particular to be repurposed, possibly saving industry billions of pounds.
+In addition, we work with licence holders to identify and prioritise opportunities to repurpose offshore oil and gas infrastructure, particularly pipelines, for energy transition projects, such as carbon capture and storage and hydrogen.

 The NSTA is also the regulator for well decommissioning, which is forecast to make up almost half of the total cost of decommissioning.